Taj Mahotsav: Initiatives

 The Uttar Pradesh State AIDS Control Society understands the importance of the event and uses different folk dances to campaign about AIDS awareness.

 Theme

 Every year the Taj Mahotsav is celebrated with a message or theme for the world.
-In 2017 the theme for Taj Mahotsav is "विरासत की छाँव में" ("In the shadow of Heritage").
-Through this theme, the whole heritage of the zone which provides a backdrop to the festival is stressed.
+In 2017, the theme for Taj Mahotsav was "विरासत की छाँव में" ("In the shadow of Heritage").
+Through this theme, the whole heritage of the zone, which provides a backdrop to the festival, is stressed.

+2022 - The theme of year 2022 was Aazadi ka Amrit Mahotsav sang, Taj key rang.